 Ancestral Puebloans carved shallow hand and toe holds, or Moki steps, into rock cliffs to make a near vertical climb.
 The Moki Dugway, also a steep climb up a hillside, was not made by Ancestral Puebloans, but by miners to transport uranium.
 Muley Point is the scenic view at the top.

 The Moki Dugway (also spelled Mokee or Moqui) is located on UT-261, just northwest of Valley of the Gods.
 UT-261 connects US Highway 163 and Utah Highway 95.

 The term moki is derived from the Spanish word, moqui, a general term used by explorers in this region to describe Pueblo Indians they encountered as well as the vanished Ancestral Puebloan culture that once inhabited the area.
 “Dugway” is a term used to describe a roadway carved from a hillside.

 The Moki Dugway was constructed in the 1950’s to provide a way to haul ore from the Happy Jack Mine on Cedar Mesa to the mill in Halchita, Utah, near Mexican Hat.

 Passenger cars can access the Moki Dugway.
 The State of Utah recommends that only vehicles less than 28 feet and 10,000 pounds attempt to negotiate the dugway.
 The remainder of US-261 is paved.

 After climbing the Moki Dugway, you may wish to stop at the fantastic vista at Muley Point.
 This is one of the best views in the area.

 To reach Muley Point, take the first road to your left at the top of the dugway, and travel the 5 mile gravel road to the overlook.

-The Muley Point Overlook provides viewers with a panorama of the Goosenecks of the San Juan River, and the vast, sweeping valleys of the desert valley below.
+The Muley Point Overlook provides viewers with a panorama of Goosenecks State Park, Valley of the Gods, and the vast, sweeping valleys of the desert valley below.
 Monument Valley can be seen in the distance.
 Mark this as a not to be missed attraction.